Byron1z/configure-ad-B1z/README.md

 <br />
 <h3>Setup Remote Desktop for non-administrative users on Client-1 </h3>
 <p>
-  Log into Client-1 as "mydomain.com\jane_admin" - (it takes time for a Domain User to log into the PC for the 1st time)
+  Log into Client-1 as "mydomain.com\jane_admin" - (it takes time for a Domain User/Admin to log into the PC for the 1st time)
 </p>
 <p>
   <img src="https://i.imgur.com/RG0OK0o.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>